 This one ties back to number three.
 Consistency is important, but so is authenticity.
 If you’re always “acting” at work, sooner or later your true self will come out.
 More than likely, it’ll happen in a time of stress.

 You don’t have to pretend you’re bubbly when you’re reserved.
 Or vice versa.
-Do everyone, yourself included, a favor and just be your most natural self.
+Do everyone, yourself included, a favour and just be your most natural self.

 6. Be okay with being wrong